dragonfly-science/dragonfly-website/content/news/2014-01-15-working-beach-summer.md

 Industries (MPI).

-The work in northern New Zealand is currently underway, with Katrin Berkenbusch leading the project.
+The work in northern New Zealand is currently underway, with Katrin leading the project.
 “I’m a soft-sediment ecologist so it’s a good opportunity to get into this kind of work and make use of my skills.
 We’re sampling a range of beaches, inlets and estuaries, from the Bay of Plenty to Whangarei.”